EI-CoreBioinformatics/mikado/docs/_build/html/_sources/Usage_dir/Configure.txt

 * strip_cds: boolean.
 If set to *true*, the CDS features will be stripped off the input transcripts.
 This might be necessary for eg transcripts obtained through alignment with `GMAP <http://research-pub.gene.com/gmap/>`_ [GMAP]_.
 * files: this sub-section is the most important, as it contains among other things the locations and labels for the input files.
 Voices:
     * gff: array of the input files, in GFF or GTF format.
 Please note that only CDS/exon/UTR features will be considered from these files.
     * labels: optional array of the labels to be assigned to the input files.
 If non-empty, *it must be of the same order and length of the gff array*, and be composed of unique elements.
+The labels will be used in two ways:
+      * as a prefix of the transcripts coming from the corresponding GFF
+      * as the *source field* assigned to the transcript.
+This might be of relevance :ref:`during the picking stage <source_score>`.
     * log: name of the log file.
     * out: name of the GTF output file.
     * out_fasta: name of the corresponding output FASTA file.